Public Transport Amsterdam

 - The Amsterdam & Region travel ticket lets you travel in Amsterdam and it’s surroundings for 1, 2 or 3 days.
 With this ticket you can explore the beaches of Zandvoort, Edam’s cheese market, the Aalsmeer flower auction, Keukenhof Gardens and many other beautiful sights.

-- Furthermore, there are day tickets for EBS and Connexxion, two smaller carriers in and around Amsterdam.
+- Furthermore there are day tickets for EBS an smaller carrier in the Amsterdam region.

 Long stay – Public transport chip card